Giving Evidence in the Coroners Court

 At an inquest, the various parties involved will be able to cross-examine witnesses about what they know or what they may or may not have done.
 For example, if a person was driving and was involved in an accident in which someone was killed, they may be questioned about whether they had been drinking, how they had been driving and what other factors may have contributed to the accident.

 A person giving evidence to the Coroner’s Court has to answer all questions they are asked truthfully.
 The only time they will not have to answer questions is if the court believes that the answers are likely to prove that they have committed an offence.
-In this case, they can either refuse to answer any questions, or apply for a certificate that means that anything they say at the inquest cannot be used against them in a NSW Court.
+In this case, they can either refuse to answer any questions, or apply for a certificate that means that anything they say at the inquest cannot be used against them in a criminal court.

 If a witness does not receive this certificate, then anything they say may be used against them in court.
 If they are concerned that the evidence they may give may incriminate them, it is possible to have a lawyer present who can assist them in arguing law and making objections.